 Sancho Panza

 Sancho Panza, Don Quixote’s loyal squire, brings warmth and humor to the narrative.
 His character contrasts sharply with Don Quixote’s lofty ideals, grounding the story with his practical and often comical perspective.
-Sancho’s interactions with Don Quixote provide much of the ballet’s comedic relief, as he supports his master’s delusions while maintaining his down-to-earth outlook.
+Sancho’s interactions with Don Quixote provide much of the comedy in the story, as he supports his master’s delusions while maintaining his down-to-earth outlook.

 Sancho Panza’s loyalty and clumsiness bring a light-hearted contrast to Don Quixote’s grand but misguided adventures.
-His devotion to Don Quixote’s attempts at his master is unwavering, and his humorous antics endear him to audiences, making him an integral part of the ballet’s charm, Don Quixote vows, and Sancho Panza.
+His devotion to Don Quixote’s attempts at his master is unwavering, and his humorous antics endear him to the audience, making him an integral part of the ballet’s charm.
+Don Quixote vows, and Sancho Panza.

 Kitri and Basilio